kikugo/ml-depth-pro-demo/README.md

 # Depth Pro - AI Depth Map Generator

-> **Note:** This is a personal project to try out Apple's ml-depth-pro model.
+> **Note:** This is a personal project to try out official Apple's [ml-depth-pro](https://github.com/apple/ml-depth-pro) model.
 After getting it working locally with easy-to-use scripts, I decided to publish it so anyone else interested can try it too.
 The core model and logic are from the original Apple repository.
 The original license is retained.

 ---